ThrowJojo/react-native-overlays-android/README.md

 ```

 ## A note about before Marshmallow
-If the device is pre-Marshmallow granted will come back as true without opening the request intent window.
-If you request the overlay permission and have it in your manifest Android versions before Marshmallow grant it automatically.
+Any devices using APIs prior to Marshmallow will grant overlay drawing automatically(if you have the permission in your manifest).
+In this case, granted will come back in this library as true without opening a request intent window.